cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/ecowitt-ws2910-868mhz-sdr.md

 I learned how to integrate my weather station from the YouTube video [Ecowitt Wetterstation Wittboy GW2001 in Home Assistant nutzen](https://www.youtube.com/watch?v=IFuv-qcYegU).
 While the video talks about the Wittboy wether station the steps for my weather station were basically the same.

+In the video I mentioned above the software [weewx](https://www.weewx.com/) was mentioned: "Open source software for your weather station".
+I put it on my TODO list to try it out one day ...

 ### Software Defined Radio (SDR)

 Once I had the weather station another long standing question popped into my head.
 How do these radio frequency devices actually communicate with their receivers.
 At that point I really did not know anything